PietJankbal/Chocolatey-for-wine/README.md

 ConEmu console suffers from a few wine-bugs:
   - Ctrl^C to quit a program that doesn't return to the console doesn`t work.
 Use Shift^Ctrl^C instead.
   - Selecting text in the ConEmu window (for copy/paste) doesn`t highlight the selection.
-Included is a very sad hack to     work around ConEmu's 'missing highlight selection' bug.
-This is a hack against recent wine versions.
+Included is a very sad hack       against recent wine versions that works around this, so highlighting should just work now.
-    To enable the hack just do 'apply_conemu_hack', and highlighting selection should work.
-    If you run different wine-versions after each other (or upgrade wine), the hack might break and 'wine powershell.exe' (ConEmu) might not start anymore.

-    * Try 'wine powershell.exe apply_conemu_hack' and it should likely work again.
-    * If it still doesn't start, fire up winecfg and remove dll overrides for ConEmu64.exe (hack is incompatible               with your wine version).

 About system programs:

 Feature is added to replace simple system programs like for example tasklist.exe by a function in